Our Student Information System

 Grade reports are no longer mailed to students.
 Students must log onto the Student Information System (SIS) to view their transcripts.
 University policy does not allow grades to be given over the phone.
 Students may request official transcripts using SIS.

 RETURNING STUDENTS: Register using the SIS online registration system:

 If you already completed the Online Application, you are able to Check the Status of Your Application Online.
-If you completed the .pdf Application Form, please wait a week after submission, then contact Amanda Turner, our Undergraduate Admissions Coordinator, at 978-934-2474 or Amanda_Turner@uml.edu.
+If you completed the .pdf Application Form, please wait a week after submission, then contact our undergraduate admissions team at OCE_Admissions@uml.edu.
 If you have applied into a Graduate Degree Program, please contact the Office of Graduate Admissions at 800-656-GRAD or Graduate_Admissions@uml.edu.

 Students can view and print a copy of their transcripts using SIS.
 Students may also use SIS to request official transcripts, which will be mailed to the address(es) indicated.
 There is no charge for official transcripts.

 Tuition for courses offered through Graduate, Online & Professional Studies is the same whether you live in-state, out-of-state or in another country.
 Please refer to our Tuition & Fees information for details.

 You may have your prior college or university email your transcripts directly to OCE_Admissions@uml.edu, or send them directly by mail to the following address: